No Right to Avoid Shelter: Tent City Dwellers Highlight Poor Shelter Alternatives

 “GED is a must for me,” she said with a smile.
 “If I can’t find a school, I’m trying to find me a job.”

 It came to light at a December 1 quarterly meeting of the Interagency Council on Homelessness that most of these housing placements have occurred “outside of protocol.”
 That means that people were housed independently of their score in a “coordinated entry” system that determines how vulnerable and in-need of housing someone is compared with the rest of those in need.

 “I’m worried the city is housing the most visible rather than the most vulnerable,” Jesse Rabinowitz told Street Sense.

 While some advocates and city officials have criticized this disregard for coordinated entry, Staff Attorney Ann Marie Staudenmaier of the Washington Legal Clinic for the homeless thinks it is a moot point.

 “The coordinated entry system is important, but when people are literally living outside because they have nowhere safe to stay indoors, we believe they also deserve priority for housing placements,” Staudenmaier told Street Sense.
 “D.C. has more than adequate housing funds available this year to house both groups of people.
 It just needs to utilize those funds more efficiently.”

-Despite these agreements, advocates and people experiencing homelessness agree that for the immediate future, in lieu of housing or safe and secure shelters, people should be allowed to stay in their tents.
+Despite these disagreements, advocates and people experiencing homelessness concur that for the immediate future, in lieu of housing or safe and secure shelters, people should be allowed to stay in their tents.